kevinlambert/developer-task/README.md

 - aria tags for accessiblity
 - CSS colors, fonts and spacings to reference design tokens variables
 - Add select dropdown arrow
+- Keyboard navigation

 **API**

 - Add caching
 - Get user url from a config
+- For larger datasets add search and paging to the api